eduardocamaratta/prompt-config/README.md

 ### Font

 Installed only the mono font, as it covers both cases (development and terminal).
-Installation was smooth and later font (and it's name) can be checked in the Font Book.
+Installation was smooth and later font (and its name) can be checked in the Font Book.

 ### VSCode